FreeBlues/ChatRWKV-DirectML/README.md

 pip install torch.directml
 ```

-## Download models and put it into ChatRWKV-DML folder
+## Download models and put it into ChatRWKV-DirectML folder

 ### Models